gryphonshafer/cbqz/README.md

 Note that at this point, while the service may be running, it by default binds to `localhost:3000`.
 So you may need to tunnel that to gain access.

+## Materials Loading

+Although the application system will be technically operational in the previous step, you can't really do anything useful like work in the questions editor or operate the quiz room page without adding reference materials.

+To do that, use the `material_load.pl` program located in the `tools/data` directory.

+    ./tools/data/material_load.pl -n '2017 Corinthians' -k etc/2017_kvl.csv -m etc/2017_materials.csv